anuj9999-p/axis-agent-/SETUP.md

 fully standalone.
 This section is here so the "make it my AI" part of the idea has a clear, honest next step instead of implying it's already wired up.

-## 8. License note

-This project is MIT licensed and was originally built by Sagar Tamang as the open-source interface for his ULTRON project.
-The `LICENSE` file's original copyright notice is kept intact, as required by the MIT License — that's not optional even after a rebrand.
-You're free to modify and redistribute further under the same terms.